-In China, it’s sometimes frowned upon to remain single as you enter your thirties.
-When singles return home to visit their parents, they can opt for any number of people offering to pose as their significant other in order to make it appear like they’re a couple and avoid parental scolding.
+In China, it's sometimes frowned upon to remain single as you enter your thirties.
+When singles return home to visit their parents, some will opt to hire a person to pose as their significant other in order to make it appear like they're in a relationship and avoid parental scolding.
 Rent-a-boyfriends or girlfriends can get an average of $145 a day.

 An often-observed tradition during Spring Festival is to give gifts of red envelopes containing money.
 (The color red symbolizes energy and fortune.)
 New bills are expected; old, wrinkled cash is a sign of laziness.
 People sometimes walk around with cash-stuffed envelopes in case they run into someone they need to give a gift to.
 If someone offers you an envelope, it's best to accept it with both hands and open it in private.

 Fireworks are a staple of Spring Festival in China, but there's more danger associated with the tradition than explosive mishaps.
 Cities like Beijing can experience a 15-fold increase in particulate pollution.
 In 2016, Shanghai banned the lighting of fireworks within the metropolitan area.

 So are white clothes.
 In China, both black and white apparel is traditionally associated with mourning and are to be avoided during the Lunar month.
-That’s been a bit of a paradoxical tradition for Thailand-based Chinese, who are still wearing black in mourning over King Bhumibol, the decades-long monarch who recently passed.
-The red, colorful clothes favored for the holiday might be too bright, so some are opting for gold or silver.
+The red, colorful clothes favored for the holiday symbolize good fortune.

 Cherries are such a popular food during the Festival that suppliers need to go to extremes in order to meet demand—last year Singapore Airlines flew four chartered jets to Southeast and North Asian areas.
 More than 300 tons were being delivered in time for the festivities.